lemlac/mulem/docs/reference.md

 To capture a mutable variable, write `~` at the end of the function signature.
 This goes after the parameters and before the return type `: T =`.
 List each *mutable* (`mu`) variables that the function uses.
 This helps make it easy to see which functions depend on mutable variables and which ones don't since `~` doesn't appear in type notation or anywhere else to the left of the equals sign `=` in function signatures except for captures.

-This follows the same practice that `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.
+This follows the same practice that `import` and `inherit` where all words in a given scope are listed out clearly so that there are no accident name collisions or hidden gotchas.

 ```
 amount = 1               -- Immutable variable, doesn't need to be captured.